SimpleDataLabsInc/prophecy-docs/docs/SQL/development/target-models/sql-query.md

 ## Declare variables

-The variable declaration interface allows you to configure variables directly in the SQL Query for your Target Model.
+The variable declaration interface allows you to configure variables directly in the SQL query for your Target Model.

 Declared variables are accessible by clicking configuration to add the variable of interest.